satya2363/ParkingSpace/ParkingSpaceReservation/README.md

 Setup MySQL and add path to environment variables Install MySQL workbench
 -	How to setup mySQL to project - https://spring.io/guides/gs/accessing-data-mysql/
+-   Setup Lombok to your IDE - https://www.baeldung.com/lombok-ide

 ## Tips:
 -	Use local terminal for mvn clean install on windows since git bash uses linux and java lies in program files folder which has a space